zyhu888/c4/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

-C-4 (**Covariate Connectivity Combined Clustering**) is an adaptive spectral clustering algorithm that fuses network connectivity and node covariates into a unified martix representation for community detection.
+C-4 (**Covariate Connectivity Combined Clustering**) is an adaptive spectral clustering algorithm that fuses network connectivity and node covariates into a unified matrix representation for community detection.

 This R package provides functions to:
 - Calculate distance matrices from heterogeneous covariates.